-The Importance of Fire Protection for Your Business
+The Importance of Fire Protection for Businesses

-What to Include in Your Fire Protection Plan
+What To Include in Your Fire Protection Plan

 It’s important for your employees to be aware of your facility’s fire risks and take steps to reduce the chance of fire.
 Then, they must know how to respond in case a rogue blaze breaks out.
 To ensure the highest level of safety, include the following in your fire protection efforts:

 - Fire prevention planning: Your business should have a formal document outlining the fire hazards in your building — which may include combustible items, flammable liquids, and heat-producing equipment such as kitchen equipment — as well as any procedures necessary to prevent a fire emergency.
 All employees should be familiar with the fire prevention policy and follow its guidelines at all times.